AnchyDev/StatBooster/README.md

 ## Contact
 If you would like to help out with the mod or just need help there is a [Discord Server](https://discord.gg/xdVPGcpJ8C) you can join.

+## License

+This module uses the [MIT](https://github.com/AnchyDev/StatBooster/blob/master/LICENSE) license.

+## Credits
+- [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) community for their help with implementing my hooks and creating a great core.
+- [3ndos](https://github.com/3ndos) for inspiring this module (and whoever made the original LUA script)!